Your actual charge speed is based on battery size, vehicle charge rate, charger speed, the weather and more. Get to grips with EV charge speeds.

 Rapid / Ultra Rapid Charging Speeds

-Rapid and ultra-rapid DC chargers can handle power outputs of 50kWh up to 300 – 350kWh, allowing drivers to get an 80% charge in as little as 20 minutes.
-With a 50 kWh rapid charger, many EVs are capable of adding 100 miles of range in less than 35 minutes.
+Rapid and ultra-rapid DC chargers can handle power outputs of 50kW up to 350kW, allowing drivers to get an 80% charge in as little as 20 minutes.
+With a 50 kW rapid charger, many EVs are capable of adding 100 miles of range in less than 35 minutes.
 These types of chargers are usually found at large shopping centres, car parks or motorway service stations.
+As EV charging technologies evolve, it’s likely we’ll see even quicker speeds than this in the future.

 It’s possible to charge an EV from 20 – 80% in as little as 20 minutes with a rapid charger.
-But it can take 12 hours + with a slow charger.
-And if you’re using a domestic socket – some vehicles can even take 24+ hours.
+But it can take 12 hours or more with a slow charger.
+And if you’re using a domestic socket, some vehicles can even take over 24 hours.
+Realistically, most EV drivers will have some form of home EV charger fitted to their property.

 And most of the time, you won’t be charging your vehicle from empty so it won’t take as long.
-The majority of drivers will charge their vehicles at home overnight and then top up using the public charging network when on the go.
+The majority of drivers will charge their vehicles at home overnight and then top up using a public charging network when on the go, or a private charger when they arrive at work.

 EV charging time calculator